niplav/site/considerations_on_cryonics.md

 unnecessary (why degrade a digital brain?).

-If revival happens, there are still risks from accidents and homicide or suicide that can kill the reuscitated cryonicist, as well as existential risks that face all of humanity.
+If revival happens, there are still risks from accidents and homicide or suicide that can kill the resuscitated cryonicist, as well as existential risks that face all of humanity.

 The website Polstats [illustrates](http://polstats.com/#!/life)